sstelfox/stelfox.net/content/blog/2012-08-07-adding-a-table-prefix-to-datamapper-tables.md

 was no feature for simply defining a prefix.

 Reading through the source though did allow me to find any easy way to implement such functionality.
-The following snippet is a minimalistic data_mapper initialization and setup of one model with a table prefix of "source_" (chosen at random and of no significance).
+The following snippet is a minimalist data_mapper initialization and setup of one model with a table prefix of "source_" (chosen at random and of no significance).

 ```ruby
 # encoding: utf-8